 The force of water has slowly eroded a very sturdy rock: the Precambrian – early Paleozoic quartzite, finally reaching a layer of shist below it.

-The fact that falls are 221 – 235 m tall but the canyon below the falls – up to 300 m deep – is unusual.
-Even more unusual it is to see that the upper rim of the canyon further towards the Lake Tanganyika is steeply rising upwards.
+The fact that the falls are 221 – 235 m tall but the canyon below the falls – up to 300 m deep – is unusual.
+Even more unusual it is to see that the upper rim of the canyon further towards Lake Tanganyika is steeply rising upwards.
 Water always finds the lowest place where to flow – how could it be that at first Kalambo River was flowing in a higher place and then somehow retreaded to a lower one?

 This phenomenon has an interesting explanation – the crust of Earth in the area around Kalambo Gorge is rising upwards.
-Geological processes around Lake Tanganyika are busy creating a new ocean – Lake Tanganyika is becoming wider and the forces of moving tectonic plates are rising the ground in both sides of the lake.
+Geological processes around Lake Tanganyika are busy creating a new ocean – Lake Tanganyika is becoming wider and the forces of moving tectonic plates are rising the ground on both sides of the lake.

-Near the falls the walls of canyon are vertical cliffs.
+Near the falls the walls of the canyon are vertical cliffs.
 On the inaccessible ledges of these cliffs are located nests of marabou storks.
 These large birds are often seen flying in the turbulent air around the falls.

 Treasure store for scientists